HoffsMH/infra/assets/workstation/taskell.md

     * [ ] gopass
     * [ ] lf
 - keybind to just move ALL clients from one to another screen, awesomewm
+- multiple scratches show up sometimes, can I write something in rc file to get rid of that behavior
+- sometimes spawning another window from a scratch causes it to be associated witht the scratch tag
+- go rm
+- thunar default save location

 ## Warm

-- thunar default save location
-- go rm

 ## Waiting on Something

 ## Doing

-- go jrnl

 ## Done